zenrocklabs/zenrock-docs/docs/docs/zrSign/releases/addresses.md

 sidebar_position: 1
 ---

-### zrSign Version 1
+### zrSign Direct

-In version 1, zrSign is deployed as a solidity smart contract on selected evm blockchains and receives key and signature requests.
+In zrSign Direct, zrSign is deployed as a solidity smart contract on selected evm blockchains and receives key and signature requests.
 Destination blockchains can be specified through `CAIPs` and may require a custom relayer implementation to broadcast the transaction.

 <!-- TODO: update zrSign contract addresses. -->